We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Check for a change in basal body temperature.
 This refers to your temperature while you’re at rest.
 Your body temperature may slightly increase during ovulation.
 The only problem with this method is that some women don’t experience a higher body temperature until two or three days after their fertile time.
 So by the time you notice an increase in basal body temperature, ovulation may have already occurred.

 Still, a basal thermometer is a useful tool for monitoring your body temperature and pinpointing ovulation.
-You can purchase an ovulation predictor kit from a pharmacy.
+You can purchase an ovulation predictor kit from a pharmacy or online.

 Along with changes to your cervical fluid and a higher body temperature, other signs of ovulation may include: